The paradox of hybrid work with Jullien Brezun, CEO of Great Place To Work

 Creating a healthy and productive work environment for all is a real challenge for companies seeking to improve performance and retain talent.
 To achieve this goal, organizations must be able to understand the expectations of their employees, as well as their level of trust in the employer.

 To develop this environment, companies and their leaders must also be able to adapt to changes and evolving employee needs, while maintaining effective communication, collaboration and management.
 Leadership and management play a key role in this process.
-They are able to inspire and facilitate team success.
+They can inspire and facilitate team success.

 "Trust is key.
 Hybridization, remote work and new organizational models must lead us to continue this quest for trust.
 So it's more important than ever to measure employee perceptions to understand what they expect."